SoltieJS/GitHub---Discord-Bot/README.md

 # Soltie GitHub Discord Bot.
-+ My (Soltie) Discord Bot just for GITHUB, this isn't my real bot and probabbly i will not add commits in this bot.
++ My (Soltie) Discord Bot just for GITHUB, this is not my real bot and I probably won't add commits to this bot.

 ## Pré Requisitos
 + **!!!** Esteja utlizando o NodeJS V16.11.0!